 Some more background about me is that I received my B.S. in biotechnology from Rutgers (minor in biochemistry), and M.S. from Cornell in plant biology where I was a part of the Plant Cell and Molecular Biology Program.
 I'm an excellent molecular biologist with a desire to help people understand more about life from molecules and up!
-I currently help my students with biology, chemistry, physics, genetics, and molecular biology.
+I currently help my students with biology, chemistry, physics, genetics, organic chemistry, biochemistry, and molecular biology.
 I also help students prepare for the SAT II, Regents, and AP in biology and chemistry as well as the MCAT.
 I took the MCAT's 2015 updated version and scored very well (521, the top 1%), but ended up deciding that the route to becoming a doctor was not the way for me.
 For long term lessons (3 months or more), I do offer a discount so please inquire about it if you're interested in long term help from me.

 I feel that its best to receive help early, before you get too far behind!
 The earlier you get to me, the more I can do for you, but don't be afraid to schedule a last minute cram session: sometimes desperation can lead to inspiration!
 Please contact me with any questions you have.